 You finally did it.
+You bought a pool.
 Your family is filled with anticipation.
 The neighbors are green with envy.
-The floats are ready to go and the sunscreen is on.
+The floats are ready to go, and the sunscreen is on.

+Most people head to the hose, and that is a viable solution if you are a very patient person, have multiple hoses and are not using well water.
 The average pool can take 12-24 hours to fill and that is only if you have a few hoses chugging away.
+When your family is chomping at the bit to dive in, that may as well be an eternity.
 Forget this plan if you are using well water, you will burn up your pump or leave your home without water for days.

-A professional water hauler can have your shiny new summer toy filled with high-quality water in a matter of hours.
+A professional water hauler can have your shiny new pool filled with high-quality water in a matter of hours.
 The best part is there will be absolutely no effort on your part.
-In addition, it this is a great way to check for any potential problems.
-With a hose, a set it and forget mentality is adopted.
-No one watches it, issues are not detected until it is too late.
-When hiring a water hauler there is a watchful eye looking for leaks and any other issues.
+In addition, this is a great way to check for any potential problems.
+With a hose, a set it and forget mentality is being used.
+No one watches it and issues are not detected until it is too late.
+When you hire a water hauler, there is a watchful eye looking for leaks and any other issues.

-Simply call to schedule your pool filling with at least 48 hours notice.
+Simply call to schedule your pool filling with at least 48 hours’ notice.
 We (or your water hauler of choice) will estimate the amount of water needed based on your pool measurements.
 On the day of the delivery, your first truck will show up at the scheduled time, park on the street and run a hose from the tanker truck to your pool.

 Then the fun begins.

 Our truck will begin pumping away filling your pool in just a short period of time.
-Once complete the next truck will be dispatched.
+Once complete, the next truck will be dispatched.
 We use either a 4000 or 6200-gallon truck requiring at least two trips to smaller pools, more for larger.
 As the pool fills, our driver will watch for potential issues (but, keep in mind, he or she will be a water professional, not a pool professional).
 Soon your pool will be full and ready for swimming (you will need to consult with your installer on how to chemically treat the water before diving in).